evgladkiy/FrontCamp-es6-webpack/README.md

 (4-5) stars
 - AMD :
+***
-* create button "Show News" on the main page.
+create button "Show News" on the main page.

-* your app should load necessary code(css, js) for rendering newsList only after clicking on the button above.
+your app should load necessary code(css, js) for rendering newsList only after clicking on the button above.

-- custom loader
+- custom loader:
+***
-* loader should be chainable
+loader should be chainable

-* applicable for /\.json/
+applicable for /\.json/

-* remove all number attributes in source
+remove all number attributes in source